daniel-smith-kaazing/kwic.docker.tutorials/2-tls-forward-proxy-perf/README.md

 iperf3-source-reverse    | - - - - - - - - - - - - - - - - - - - - - - - - -
 iperf3-source-reverse    | [  4] 480.00-540.00 sec  45.5 MBytes  6.36 Mbits/sec    0
 ```

-# Certs

-I use a more advanced certificate generator than the original 2-tls.
-See the certs service for details.